joddude/obsidian-tasks-template/README.md

 ## How to use
 - Clone this repository or download ZIP and unzip it.
 - Install Obsidian: https://obsidian.md/
-- Open unziped folder as vault in Obsidian
+- Open folder as vault in Obsidian
 - Install Tasks plugin: https://publish.obsidian.md/tasks/Introduction

 ## Notes